rubythulhu/aoc2023/02_nim/README.md

     * Pythonistas are fond of the term `Pythonic` for idiomatic python
     * We should start using the term `Pythonicky` to describe the problematic idioms of python.
 This proc totally feels pythonicky.
 I don't like it.
+      * perhaps this is because i really dislike python's `str.join(array)` rather than `array.join(string)`.
+Python isn't unique here, but I really don't like that convention.
     * this is perhaps because i've been calling it as `fn.lines`.
       `lines fn` and `lines(fn)` may have better in this case - (UFCS)[https://en.wikipedia.org/wiki/Uniform_Function_Call_Syntax]